 The CDC isn’t much better, the philanthropist who co-founded Microsoft said— and it doesn’t help matters when the CDC flip-flops on its views on aerosols.

-“Historically, just like the CDC was viewed as the best in the world, the FDA had that same reputation as a top-notch regulator,” said Gates, who has previously been critical of the U.S. coronavirus testing response.
+“Historically, just like the CDC was viewed as the best in the world, the FDA had that same reputation as a top-notch regulator,” said Gates, who has previously been critical of the U.S. coronavirus testing response and who continued his criticism on that front in October by calling it truly a sad thing.
 “But there’s been some cracks with some of the things they’ve said at the commissioner level.”

 Hahn and CDC Director Robert Redfield have both been under pressure as the world tries to get the coronavirus under control while also trying to find a vaccine that will allow people to return to their normal lives.
-The idea that President Trump is pressuring the federal government to find and approve a vaccine before the Nov.
+The idea that President Trump, who tested positive for COVID-19 on Oct.
+1, is pressuring the federal government to find and approve a vaccine before the Nov.
 3 election (and his months-long support of hydroxychloroquine use) has not helped their credibility.

 Considering Trump has opted out of the global fight to find a vaccine because the WHO is involved, that seemingly puts even more pressure on those federal government agencies.